nixworks/public/news/2010/08/3/README.md

 ##### Kenya
 ### [Kenya deploys an additional 18,000 police officers as the country heads to the polls to decide the fate of a potential new constitution. ](/news/2010/08/3/kenya-deploys-an-additional-18-000-police-officers-as-the-country-heads-to-the-polls-to-decide-the-fate-of-a-potential-new-constitution.md)
-_Context: Kenya, head to the polls, the new constitution_
+_Context: the new constitution, Kenya, head to the polls_

 ##### Sri Lanka
 ### [A top civil service union in Sri Lanka condemns the tying to a tree of an official by a government minister in Colombo, a disagreement related to dengue fever. ](/news/2010/08/3/a-top-civil-service-union-in-sri-lanka-condemns-the-tying-to-a-tree-of-an-official-by-a-government-minister-in-colombo-a-disagreement-relat.md)